 in accordance with:under the provisions of the law.

 during the rule, administration, or government of:new laws passed under President Reagan.

 in the state or process of:under repair; a matter under consideration.

 Nauticalpowered by the means indicated:under sail; under steam.

 below or beneath something:Go over the fence, not under.

-in a lower degree, amount, etc.:selling shirts for $25 and under.
+in a lower degree, amount, etc.:selling blouses for $25 and under.

-located beneath or on the underside:the under threads of embroidery.
+beneath or on the underside:the under threads of the embroidery.

 lower in position.